New ways to find out how your employees feel

 According to a survey by Swedish magazine Chef (“Manager”) and Novus, one in two managers feel doubtful if their employee surveys yield the results they were expecting, especially in an age where employees’ well-being and engagement are more than ever linked to businesses’ success.

 The responses from the 550 managers that took part in the survey creates more questions than answers.
 All this work, but to what end?
 Is it time to scrap the generic, standardised employee surveys and all their hundreds of questions?
 Has time run out for staff surveys?

 The conversation is by no means new, but the attention it is receiving has skyrocketed.

 According to Svenska Dagbladet, Swedish firms spend a total of 500 million SEK (roughly US$59 million) per year in time and on consulting companies to find out how satisfied their employees are.

 So if you lack the time, skills or resources necessary to really get the most out of an employee survey, what alternatives are there for your business?
 What can you use to complement, or replace, your annual employee surveys?

-By pressing either the red or green button, employees can tell us how they feel – every day
+By pressing either the red or green button on the feel-good meter, employees can tell us their employer how they feel – every day

 “We are able to directly monitor employees’ well-being.
 Sometimes it is enough for us to just discuss how things are going, but sometimes further action is required,” says Per de Bartha, HR Manager at Finax.

-“We have had very high levels of employee satisfaction – over 90% – but it has also dropped down to 40-50%, for example when we have had operational issues that have led to extra work being required.
+“We have had very high levels of employee satisfaction on our ‘feel-good meter’– over 90% – but it has also dropped down to 40-50%, for example when we have had operational issues that have led to extra work being required.
 It gives us an indication as to what our employees are thinking, and as a manager, I have the opportunity to follow that up at our lean meeting the following day.”